bmad4ever/comfyui_quilting/README.md

 This project utilizes the texture synthesis technique from the paper: [Alexei A. Efros and William T. Freeman.
 2001.
 Image quilting for texture synthesis and transfer.](https://doi.org/10.1145/383259.383296)

-Currently, no texture transfer node is implemented.
-However, other potential applications and complements to the algorithm were explored, namely:
+Currently, a texture transfer node has not been implemented.
+However, other potential applications and complements related to the algorithm have been explored:

-* Making textures seamless using quilting.
+* Application over latent images
-* Automatically guessing an appropriate block size.
+* Automatic block size estimation
-* Blending into a patch instead of using a binary mask.
+* Parallelization of texture generation
+* Patch blending
+* Seamless texture conversion

 For better context, see the examples below and the remaining workflows in the [worklows folder](workflows/)